bonesmoses/bonelab/ansible/README.md

 The list of roles will continue to expand.
 Any variables mentioned here are listed with defaults so the role operates normally when they are unset.

 - `common` - This role should be applied to all servers in all environments, including the local "home" system.
 It sets a standard baseline of expectations.
 It performs multiple actions:
-  - Installs nano, less, and rsync as standard utilities.
+  - Installs direnv, nano, less, and rsync as standard utilities.
   - Strongly discourages kernel page swapping.
   - Disables memory overcommit, and sets the amount of overcommit memory to the total RAM for the server.
   - Defines a few useful CLI aliases.